ProxiBlue/m2-hyva-playwright/README.md

 I kind of moved away from using them, as I wanted to learn more on how to use playwright functionality natively, and using the actions did not teach me that.
 I am at times swapping between the two.
 Depens on how I feel in that moment really.
 Is not important to me

+You can watch this as it gives some more info on working: https://youtu.be/mz2zec4I18Q

 ---------------------------------------------